 This section provides a description of surveys (i.e., Student, Parent, Teacher) used during the school-year, and a summary of results from the survey(s).

-Surveys were completed for the parents and staff during the 2018-2019 school year.
+Surveys were completed by the parents at the beginning of the 2020-2021 school year.